catrionelee/ICE_MAG/metaCherchant/SRR6512893/find_ICE.md

 ```grep -vf SRR6512893_list_ICE_ref.txt iceberg_name.txt > ICEs_in_reads_n.txt``` 0 "ICE in reads"

 ```grep -vf iceberg_name.txt SRR6512893_list_ICE_ref.txt > ICEs_in_reads_o.txt``` 303 "ICE in reads".
 This looks like its it.
 But no, its just the entire ```SRR6512893_list_ICE_ref.txt``` again.

+It seems like ```grep``` has to be the right tool, I just need to find the right paraceters...

+# Back to the missing "ICEs"
+I still can't seem to extract them.
+Well, there's ~ 1/3 chance that I will randomly pick one that doesn't appear ...